 The applicant must outline the key steps taken to functionalize the assets in the functional categories including the criteria used to define each asset category and, how costs are apportioned to the functional categories and rate pools.
 Allocation factors for dual function assets must be explained.
+If a transmitter’s assets fall under only one transmission rate pool, an explanation of the allocation should still be provided.

 The applicant must describe how the revenue requirement is allocated to the rate pools including allocation factors applied to each asset or groups of assets.
 The applicant must show how depreciation, return on capital, taxes and OM&A costs are assigned to the rate pools.